 Data forms will be keyed using a full-screen FoxPro data entry system developed specifically for the DELTA study.
 The electronic screens will closely resemble the paper forms in format to facilitate online management and review of the data.
 Each data value will be edited during entry.
 The data entry system will flag each data value with a "status character" documenting the current editing status of the value (empty, skipped, passed edit, questionable, confirmed, etc.).
 Users will have the ability to flag, or annotate questionable data items.
 Updated data values will be entered and edited in the same manner as the original data values Central Lipid laboratory data will be keyed centrally at the CSCC.
-Written data queries will be generated on a periodic basis for resolution by the local data or laboratory coordinator.
-Once the local center, or laboratory has responded in writing on the query, the necessary action to resolve the query will be implemented by the Coordinating Center.
+Written data queries will the local center, or laboratory has responded in writing on the query, the necessary action to resolve the query will be implemented by the Coordinating Center.